sensor-dream/APIVOF/guidelines/list-info/b-packs-in-system-fedora-34.md

 <summary>blivet-gui-runtime</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : blivet-gui runtime
+Short desc    : blivet-gui runtime
 URL          : http://github.com/storaged-project/blivet-gui
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : This package provides a blivet-gui runtime for applications that want to use
+Descript     : This package provides a blivet-gui runtime for applications that want to use
              : blivet-gui without actually installing the application itself.
 ```